g0t4/mcp-server-commands/README.md

 Prompts are for users to include in chat history, i.e. via `Zed`'s slash commands (in its AI Chat panel)

 - `run_process` - generate a prompt message with the command output

+* FYI this was mostly a learning exercise...
+I see this as a user requested tool call.
+That's a fancy way to say, it's a template for running a command and passing the outputs to the model!

 ## Development